Edward Olivares Preview, Player Props: Royals vs. Blue Jays

 Edward Olivares At The Plate

-- Olivares has picked up a hit in 60.2% of his 88 games this season, with more than one hit in 19.3% of them.
+- Olivares has picked up a hit in 60.7% of his 89 games this year, with at least two hits in 19.1% of them.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.